dylanlott/vedh/README.md

 A copy of the frontend environment file for development is included in this repository.

 ## Deploying with Make

-`make deploy` will deploy a new version of both the server and the UI.
+- `make deploy` will deploy a new version of both the server and the UI.
-`make deploy-ui` and `make deploy-server` will deploy them each individually.
+- `make deploy-ui` and `make deploy-server` will deploy them each individually.

-We have a nifty `confirm` script that requires user confirmation before running deployment targets.
+The Makefile contains a `confirm` script that requires user confirmation before running deployment targets.

 After running any of the deployment targets, you'll be prompted with a yes / no before proceeding.

 > Note: Your SSH key must be registered on the production server in order to deploy.